Clubfoot Orthotic

 Clubfoot used to be treated with surgery, but now doctors use a series of casts to realign the bones of the affected foot.
 After this initial stage, the child is fit with a custom orthotic, or brace, commonly known as Boots and Bar.
 We provide a number of different styles to accommodate your specialist's request.
 This treatment is called the Ponsetti Method, and all our orthotics conform to this therapy.

 The Brace/Boots and Bar maintain optimal alignment of the soft tissues with regular stretching, 6 to 8 times daily, which is performed by the parents following the instructions of the healthcare professionals involved the child's care.
-What is clubfoot?
+For more information visit the Canadian Clubfoot Support Society website at https://clubfoot.ca What is clubfoot?

 Clubfoot is a common type of birth defect that affects the muscles and bones in one or both feet.
 The affected foot looks rotated, inverted, and pointing upwards.
 The arch is accentuated and the heel turns inwards; in severe cases the foot may look as if it is upside-down.
 What are the treatment goals?